-Dr. Ickes, his wife Kristen, and the rest of their family, 2 golden retrievers, Willin and Jackson; a chocolate Lab, Ellie; and two cats, Cheddar and Joey, all enjoy being part of the Fairplay community.
+Dr. Ickes, his wife Kristen, and the rest of their family, 2 golden retrievers, Willin and Jackson; a chocolate Lab, Ellie; and one cat, Cheddar, all enjoy being part of the Fairplay community.
 In their spare time they enjoy skiing, hiking, camping, and many other activities that abound in the high country!
 Most importantly, he welcomes client suggestions and ideas for any new services or improvements on existing services.
 Please share your ideas!

 Kim Cory | Veterinary Assistant

 Kim has been with Park County Veterinary Hospital since 2005 and previously worked for newspapers in the field of graphic design.
 She enjoys providing comfort to our patients and calming their fears.

 Her love of animals brought her to working in veterinary medicine and her commitment to making pets and their families feel as comfortable as possible in every situation makes her a highly valued member of our team.

 Lisa Sanchez | Veterinary Receptionist